What Does Fusarium Mean?

 Fusarium is a soil-borne plant pathogen.
+It attacks the root system of several types of plants, including cannabis.
 Once the soil has been contaminated by a fusarium fungus, the fungi will reside in the area indefinitely.

 Many fusarium-diseased plants will eventually perish, but others will just grow stunted and produce poorly.
 The fungus commonly attacks eggplants, peppers, tomatoes, and potatoes.